open-cqrs/opencqrs-samples/implementing-sagas/README.md

 ---
 **NOTE**

-This tutorial assumes you have at least completed the official [OpenCQRS-tutorial](https://docs.opencqrs.com/tutorials/) beforehand.
+This tutorial assumes you have already completed the official [OpenCQRS-tutorial](https://docs.opencqrs.com/tutorials/).

 ---